On this page

 Who uses it

-When filing, ensure you provide all evidence and supporting documentation as specified in the instructions.
-If any document contains information in a foreign language, a complete English translation must accompany it, as detailed in the H-1B Document Checklist and the O-1 Evidence Checklist guide.
+When filing, ensure you submit all evidence and supporting documentation as specified in the instructions.
+If any document contains information in a foreign language, a complete English translation must be provided, as detailed in the H-1B Document Checklist guide.

 When it is used